mitsuba-renderer/enoki/docs/basics.rst

     auto mask = f1 > 1;

-    /* Bit-level and operation: Zero out entries where the comparison was false */ f1 &= mask;
+    /* Bit-level AND operation: Zero out entries where the comparison was false */ f1 &= mask;

 Masks can be combined in various ways